BernzSy/Aqualityca-Grp5/README.md

 ### Create Virtual Environment For Django
 It is highly recommended to set up a dedicated virtual environment for each Django project to maintain dependency isolation and prevent conflicts between different projects.
 One common tool for managing virtual environments is `venv`, which comes pre-installed with Python.

+You can choose any name for your virtual environment based on your preference.
+In this tutorial, we will name it `myworld`.

+Before creating the virtual environment, ensure that you navigate to the desired directory where you want to set up your Django project.
+Once you are in the correct location, enter the following command in the command prompt:

 Windows:
 ```
 py -m venv myworld